crypto-club/crypto-club.github.io/README.md

   But instead of companies, you invest in crypto
          'Block Chain Algorithms'
         The Crypto Market runs 24/7!
-   * The stock market opens at 8am and closes at 6pm
+   * The stock market opens at 9:30am and closes at 4pm EST.

 # How can I get into Crypto its confusing??
 - First create a coinbase account.
 Then add your banking information.